Caution: you may never want to leave this designer’s airbnb’s

 I love the idea of being a designer and getting to create beautiful moments from things that were created by my peers.
 I have really loved working with the outside series.
-I love how many different ways you can go with those tiles.
+Furthermore, I love how many ways you can go with those tiles.
 It’s like having unending possibilities, which just really get the creative juices flowing.

 There also just really aren’t that many companies out there creating colorful and unique tiles with the durability of clay.
-This has been so freeing for me as an airbnb designer, working with high traffic areas and still having the freedom to create unique spaces.
-So I am pretty sure I just said everything, but that’s just the honest truth.
+This has been so freeing for me as an Airbnb designer, working with high traffic areas and still having the freedom to create unique spaces.
+So I am pretty sure I just said everything, but that’s just the truth.

 What’s your favorite project to date?

 Ah, this is so tough.
 Probably The Monroe on Spring.
-It is a 100 year old Queen Anne Victorian that had so many nooks and crannies and odd shaped beginnings and ends to rooms.
+It is a 100-year-old Queen Anne Victorian that had so many nooks and crannies and odd shaped beginnings and ends to rooms.
 There were a million things to consider at every turn.
 My clients also really took a chance on me.
 I knew they were shopping for designers who had more experience with that style of project under their belt.
 But although I hadn’t done anything like it before, and my style up until then really didn’t give them great confidence in my ability to pull it off.
 I begged and worked my tail off to prove it.
 And I couldn’t have been happier with the way it turned out or more proud of myself for pushing my boundaries.

 Current Design Vibes

-I am loving all of the retro styles making a comeback.
+I am loving all the retro styles making a comeback.
 Checkerboard anything, arches, curves in furniture, the muted tones.
 I feel like everyone is starting to appreciate eclectic and classic things again, and it’s very exciting to see.